CFBD/cfb.js/docs/PlaysApi.md

 # **getPlays**
 > [Play] getPlays(year, opts)

+Play by play data

-Get play information.
+Get play data and results.
 Requires either a week or team to be specified.

-Play results

 ### Example
 ```javascript